 3. Focus on conversation design

 The need for a diverse workforce will never disappear, and making vital decisions at your company — like choosing the right AI recruiting for diversity — are at the core of your future success.
-Discover how Mya’s all-in-one Conversational AI platform puts the conversation first and removes bias from your recruiting process.
+Discover how Mya’s all-in-one Conversational AI platform puts the conversation first and removes unconscious bias in hiring.